Bira/octopus-carnival/_drafts/wir-mm3-4e-intellect-devourer.md

 the predator can grant them an extra move or minor action with the **Puppet Master** ability, which costs the monster only a minor action.
 So for all intents and purposes the dominated target moves normally.
-They have a -2 to the save against this, and when the possession finally ends the predator appears in an adjacent space.
+They have a -2 to the save against this possesion, and when it finally ends the predator appears in an adjacent space.

 If the predator is surrounded it can use **Mind Shock** to attack every enemy in a close burst 5.
 On a hit this deals a bit of psychic damage and slides the